-In our opinion and according to the information and explanations given to us, the Company has not paid/ provided for managerial remuneration during the period.
-Accordingly, the provisions of Section 197 of the Act is not applicable.
+In our opinion and according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the year.
 The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.

-Chartered Accountants Firm's Registration Number: 101248W/W-100022 Sampad Guha Thakurta Partner Membership Number: 060573 UDIN: 22060573AHZSPM1807 Place: Bengaluru Date: 28 April 2022
+Chartered Accountants Firm's Registration Number: 101248W/W-100022

+Partner Membership Number: 060573 ICAI UDIN:23060573BGYNDK9376

+Place: Bengaluru Date: 23 May 2023